KIDERM

 1. Session

-Interactive 30-minute educational sessions delivered in schools.
+Interactive 30-minute sessions delivered in schools.

 2. Content

-Age-appropriate, engaging, and prevention-focused curriculum.
+Age-appropriate, engaging, prevention-focused curriculum.

 3. Materials